You are More Than A (Someday) Wife

-Join us in the first quarter of 2019 (January-March) as we study what the Scriptures have to say about who God is, who we are in Him as a new creation, and what our purpose is on this earth.
+Catch the replay of our winter 2019 study on what the Scriptures have to say about who God is, who we are in Him as a new creation, and what our purpose is on this earth.

 Some of you may never marry.
 And when your Bridegroom arrives, He isn't going to ask why you didn't achieve wifey status.
 If you do get married, that won’t define your legacy here on earth.
 He will ask though why you didn't love Him with all of your mind, body and soul; and why you didn't love your neighbor as yourself.
 Why you didn't hide His word in your heart and choose Him even over your husband and children.
 Why you didn't do all that He had in store for you because you put the fear of man over the fear of God, because you desired the attention of a man more than you desired Him.
 He'll ask why you hid His light and played small in a dark world craving Light, because you tried so hard all those years trying to become who the world (or even other Christians!) told you to be and do that you never lived up to the potential of all that you could be if you had fully surrendered your life to Him.
 I love what Ellicott’s Commentary on 1 Timothy 5:10 says: